SudeepSarkar/matlabHTM/README.md

 https://github.com/SudeepSarkar/matlabHTM

 This is an implementation of Numenta's Hierachical Temporal Machines (HTM) and its testing on the Numenta Anomaly Dataset (NAB).
-It implements both the spatial pooler (SP) and the sequence memory (SM or temporal memory) modules.
+It implements all the three modules the spatial pooler (SP), the sequence memory (SM or temporal memory), and the temporal pooler (TP) modules.

 For the encoders and the spatial pooler, I used the pseudocode and description BAMI, http://numenta.com/biological-and-machine-intelligence/